armaanshah96/slack-curate/README.md

   $ heroku open
 ```

-After deploying (manually or by button), note the URL endpoint that Heroku provides (i.e. https://enigma-forest-61315.herokuapp.com/)
+After deploying (manually or by button), note the URL endpoint that Heroku provides (i.e. https://enigma-forest-12345.herokuapp.com/ - this is not, i hope, an actual link to something)

 4. Now return to the slack slash command integration and add the URL endpoint under "Integration Settings".
 Make sure that the 'METHOD' field is set to POST.
 Otherwise, optionally fill out other fields on the page.
 Once you are done click 'Save Integration'